 The GED exam provides an opportunity for adults 18 or older who did not complete high school to earn an equivalency certificate which is recognized by many employers and colleges.
 Examinees cannot be enorlled in any high school.

-To participate in the June GED Graduation Ceremony, attend a placement evaluation, ABE/GED classes, and successfully
+To participate in the June GED Graduation Ceremony, attend a placement evaluation, ABE/GED classes, and successfully complete the GED exam.

 To register for GED Testing, visit GED.com